Alberta’s Brain Drain Goes Deeper Than Just Cuts – A Response

 The Alberta Government has had to be strong-armed into doing anything in terms of green energy and environmentally-friendly industries.
 They’re so proud of their new idea to make Alberta Canada’s Silicon Valley.

-First, I’d hesitate to want to be any kind of Silicon Valley.
+First, I’d hesitate to want to be any Silicon Valley.
 While it had substantial benefits and changed the way the world works, there were also some significant downsides to the phenomenon.
-I would like to think Alberta is smart enough to learn from those experiences and do it better, but we can’t do that if our government fails to reflect the same values and priorities.
+I want to think Alberta is smart enough to learn from those experiences and do it better, but we can’t do that if our government fails to reflect the same values and priorities.

 To make matters worse, they chopped themselves off at the knees by gutting the post-secondary system just as it had almost fully recovered from Klein’s cuts.
 This sector is where innovation, training, and new ideas come from.
 And they’re homegrown – we don’t have to invest outside the province to get the technology and expertise needed to get ahead.